panglesd/slipshow/docs/record-and-replay.rst

 As I've mentioned already several time, this feature is pretty experimental, so I don't have much experience.
 However I already played a bit with it, so I can give a few advices on how to make presentation with it!

 - Be careful, in ``serve`` mode, modifying any file the presentation depends on will make the page refresh, potentially discarding your unsaved changes,
 - Save often, see point above!
-You can either save in a file the presentation does not depend upon, or accept the refresh and reopen the recording you are working on with :key:`R`.
+You can either save in a file the presentation does not depend upon, or accept the refresh and reopen the recording you are working on with :kbd:`R`.
 - Use the key shortcuts!
 Otherwise, it'll rapidly be very cumbersome.
 - It's easy to edit afterward, so do not hesitate to stop and resume recording.
 - Strip leading time with the "Move" tool and trailing time with the "Rescale" tool, both with an empty selection.